symfony/ux/src/Icons/doc/index.rst

 .. code-block:: yaml

     ux_icons:
-        # The local directory where icons are stored.
+        # The local directory('s) where icons are stored.
+        # Order matters as the first directory to contain the icon will be used.
+        # The first directory will be used to store imported icons.
-        icon_dir: '%kernel.project_dir%/assets/icons'
+        icon_dir:

+            # Default:
+            - %kernel.project_dir%/assets/icons

         # Default attributes to add to all icons.
         default_icon_attributes: